-1. Purchase a Barnes and Noble scrip gift card from Karen McCarthy in the church office and donate it to the school library.
+1. Purchase a Barnes and Noble scrip gift card from the church office and donate it to the school library.

 2. Make a check or cash donation to the school library and drop it off at the school or church office.

 3. Buy a birthday book in honor of your child, grandchild, niece, nephew, or even yourself!
 For $25 dollars we will place a “This book was donated in honor of ________” placket in the front cover of a new book.
-Then we will place the book in a place of honor in our library during the honoree’s birthday month!
+Then we will display the book in a place of honor!

 At Redeemer we know that kids who read succeed!
 Should you have any questions, or desire to make a donation even greater then those listed above, please contact me anytime.
 We thank you in advance for your generous donations!